-Luz Cervantes Valdivieso is a Program Officer for the Environment and Disaster Management program.
+Luz Cervantes Valdivieso is a Senior Program Officer for the Environment and Disaster Management program.
 Luz previously worked as an Environmental Management Specialist at Sun Mountain International, where she focused on ensuring environmental compliance for international development projects and gained work experience in various countries in Latin America and the Caribbean.
 Prior to joining WWF, Luz also served as senior project officer for the Science Based Targets initiative at CDP North America Inc. and as a research assistant supporting the ADVANCE program at Columbia University’s Center for Climate Systems Research.
 Luz holds a MA in Climate and Society from Columbia University as well as a MA/Bsc in Environmental Management from the Free University of Brussels.
 She is fluent in English, Spanish, and French.

 Meet the EDM Associates